 The image quality of TV broadcasting is advancing in line with the Roadmap for 4K/8K Promotion [1].
 While 8K broadcasting is already starting, it is expected that 4K broadcasting will further become expanded for high-definition video by around 2030.
 As of 2020, the household penetration rate of 4K broadcasting has reached about 10% [2].
 This increase is believed to be due to innovations in video compression and extension technologies and the progress in the spread of large-capacity networks.
 Transmission of high-definition images has a great impact on mobile traffic.
 In the future, the volume of traffic for high-definition video content is expected to increase significantly.
 Video traffic has been growing steadily every year; it is estimated that traffic in 2030 will far exceed that in 2020.

 (Note 1) Broadcast via IP by Cable TV operators is classified as "Cable TV."
+(Note 2) Wired general broadcasting other than "Cable television" are classified as "IPTV, etc

 Figure 2.1-1 Roadmap for 4K/8K promotion [1]